sgaliamov/OrdersService/README.md

 **Dapper** - very good micro ORM, good candidate to implement commands processing.

-**Integration tests on DB** - Even using EF, actual behavior could differ from expected.
-That why I prefer to test repositories on real DB.

 **Global exception handler** - no exception should stay untracked.
 I like log into `Kibana` using `Serilog`.

 **Wrapping 3rd party components** - for long term projects it's important to stay flexible and to not depend on 3rd party.
 Sometimes they die or better option is coming.